jakestambaugh/forge/README.md

 ## Devlog

+### Aug 15

+Set up a subprocess to run the Forgefile-described instructions.
+For now, I'll just run a one-shot subprocess.
+In the future, we will re-run the instructions whenever the files in that directory change, but before that happens we need to build the file watcher.

 ### Aug 12

 The goal for today is to create a protocol definition for the unix socket connection.
 We will keep it really simple for now.